correa-coder/functionally-dysfunctional/README.md

 ## Usage

 -   **Control the Character**: Use the <kbd>W</kbd>, <kbd>A</kbd>, <kbd>S</kbd>, <kbd>D</kbd> keys to move the character along the music progress bar.
 -   **Avoid Enemies**: Enemies will try to knock you off the platform.
 If they succeed, the music restarts from the beginning.
+Note: Crouching is the only way to avoid being hit.
 -   **Progression**: As the music plays, the enemies' speed increases, making the game more challenging.

 ## License